-Napo's marketed drug Mytesi (crofelemer 125 mg delayed-release tablets) is a first-in-class oral botanical drug product approved by the U.S. Food and Drug Administration ("FDA") for the symptomatic relief of noninfectious diarrhea in adults with HIV/AIDS on antiretroviral therapy.
+Napo's marketed drug Mytesi (crofelemer 125 mg delayed-release tablets) is a first-in-class oral botanical drug product approved by the US Food and Drug Administration ("FDA") for the symptomatic relief of noninfectious diarrhea in adults with HIV/AIDS on antiretroviral therapy.
 To date, this is the only oral plant-based botanical prescription medicine approved under the FDA's Botanical Guidance.
 The Company's Canalevia-CA1 (crofelemer delayed-release tablets) drug is the first and only oral plant-based prescription product that is FDA conditionally approved to treat chemotherapy-induced diarrhea ("CID") in dogs.

-Crofelemer was granted ODD by the U.S. FDA in February 2023 for microvillus inclusion disease ("MVID"), a rare CDD condition, and granted ODD for MVID by the European Medicines Agency ("EMA") in October 2022.
+Crofelemer was granted ODD by the FDA in February 2023 for MVID, an ultrarare CDD condition, and granted ODD for MVID by the European Medicines Agency ("EMA") in October 2022.
 Crofelemer was granted ODD for SBS by the EMA in December 2021 and by the FDA in August 2017.
-The Company is currently supporting investigator-initiated proof-of-concept ("POC") studies of crofelemer in patients with SBS with intestinal failure or CDD, focused on obtaining POC of reduction of requirements of parenteral support including parenteral nutrition and/or intravenous fluids, throughout 2023.
-In accordance with the guidelines of specific European Union countries, publications of POC data from these trials could support early patient access to crofelemer for SBS with intestinal failure or CDD in 2023 through programs in Europe.
-Early access programs are revenue generating, and reimbursable for participating patients.
+In 2024 Jaguar expects results from 5 proof-of-concept studies of crofelemer conducted at least 8 clinical sites, including Cleveland Clinic, on three continents for the rare disease indications of MVID - an ultrarare CDD and SBS.
+In accordance with the guidelines of specific European Union countries, published data from such clinical investigations could support reimbursed early patient access to crofelemer for these debilitating conditions in 2025 while the company pursues approval of crofelemer for SBS and MVID from the EMA and the FDA.
+In August 2023 the FDA activated Napo's Investigational New Drug ("IND") application for a new crofelemer powder for oral solution formulation for the treatment of MVID.

-Napo Therapeutics is initiating efforts to commence clinical development of crofelemer in SBS patients in support of the company's key focus on leveraging the EMA's accelerated conditional marketing authorization pathway in Europe for these rare diseases.
-SBS affects approximately 10,000 to 20,000 people in the U.S., according to the Crohn's & Colitis Foundation, and it is estimated that the population of SBS patients in Europe is approximately the same size.
+SBS affects approximately 10,000 to 20,000 people in the US, according to the Crohn's & Colitis Foundation, and it is estimated that the population of SBS patients in Europe is approximately the same size.
 Despite limited treatment options, the global SBS market exceeded \$568 million in 2019 and is expected to reach \$4.6 billion by 2027, according to a report by Vision Research Reports.

 Most of the activities of the Company are focused on the development and/or commercialization of Mytesi, including the ongoing clinical development of crofelemer for the prophylaxis of diarrhea in adult patients receiving targeted cancer therapy, and our prioritized clinical program centered around the approved investigator-initiated POC trial of crofelemer for SBS and CDD.
-Napo's pivotal OnTarget Phase 3 clinical trial of crofelemer for prophylaxis of cancer therapy-related diarrhea ("CTD") was initiated in October 2020 and is ongoing.
+Napo's pivotal OnTarget Phase 3 clinical trial of crofelemer for prophylaxis of cancer therapy-related diarrhea ("CTD") was initiated in October 2020.